FormBucket/xander-moon/README.md

 # overview

-The site is static.
-The code in this repo creates a public folder that can be used by any web server deliver the app's HTML and JS code.
-The page HTML is generated dynamically with Reactjs.
+The site is a single page app.
+The code in this repo creates a public folder that can be used by any web server to deliver the app's static code.
+The pages are generated dynamically by the browser with Reactjs with database delivered by the application's API.
+This project does not include the API server code.

 The application by default will connect to https://api-dev.formbucket.com.